 But what should you do if you want to place a table saw in your workshop?
 Does a Table Saw Need to Be Level, just like a cabinet?
 Or is it enough that it is stable?
 The answer to this is neither yes nor no and depends on a few things.

 In this article, you will discover when your table saw should be level and when not.
 You can also read how to level a table saw and what effect it can have on your workshop layout.
-A fascinating topic that can give you new insights when building your workshop.
+This is one of the many table saw tips on my website and a fascinating topic that can give you new insights when building your workshop.
 Let’s dive into this topic and answer your question, does a Table Saw Need to Be Level?

 If you have a sliding table on the table saw, it is recommended to level the table saw.
 If you don’t, there’s a chance the sliding table will go one way or the other when you might not want it to.